 Since 2008 EcoRing has been encouraging Marin and Sonoma County officials to convert the historic right-of-way of the narrow-gage North Pacific Coast Railroad (built in 1871) to a multi-use trail where possible.

-The historic narrow gage NPC Railroad no longer runs steam trains from Sausalito to Cazadero.
+The historic narrow gauge NPC Railroad no longer runs steam trains from Sausalito to Cazadero.
 But much of the original right-of-way is already multi-use trail in Marin County.
 We propose extending and connecting these trail segments all the way to the Russian River in Sonoma County, on the original right-of-way where possible.
 We have researched the route and determined that the majority of the right-of-way is owned by federal, state and county government.
 Part of this route could double as California Coastal Trail along Tomales Bay.

 EcoRing has started a branding campaign to raise awearness of the potential for this trail.
 We have presented powerpoint talks to service groups and provided history tours of the original right-of-way.
 In cooperation with the Occidental Community Council we have researched and designed and installed a kiosk display for in front of the Union Hotel in Occidental.
 Also Heritage Trail signs may soon be posted along the redwood-shaded rural Occidental-Camp Meeker Road which was once the railway route.
 We are working with the Mill Valley Historical Society to place a similar kiosk along the former railroad route at Excalle.
 We are building a coalition of businesses and individuals to press both Marin and Sonoma Counties to link and complete this trail.

 Russian River Valley Trail